jmrnilsson/kata/README.md

 > A talk on testing with nosetools

 ## Outline
-### Setting up tests and linter with nosetools, flake8 and radon.

 + Discovery of tests (and how to ignore them)
 + Running (terminal and pycharm, maybe vscode)